francois-rozet/inox/README.md

 grads = jax.grad(loss_fn)(model, X, Y)
 ```

-However, if a module contains strings or flags, it becomes incompatible with JAX transformations.
+However, if a tree contains strings or boolean flags, it becomes incompatible with JAX transformations.
 For this reason, Inox provides lifted transformations that consider all non-array leaves as static.

 ```python
 model.name = 'stainless'